ronanversendaal/vue-bootstrap-admin/README.md

 > Admin dashboard based on light bootstrap dashboard UI template + vue-router

-This project is a vue version of [Light bootstrap dashboard](https://www.creative-tim.com/product/light-bootstrap-dashboard) designed for vue js.
-The dashboard includes Bootstrap 4, vue-router, chartist, google-maps and several other plugins/components.
+This project is a custome version of [Vue Light bootstrap dashboard](http://vuejs.creative-tim.com/vue-light-bootstrap-dashboard) designed my own use case.
+This dashboard uses the  Webpack version: 4.4.1 as opposed to the forked project.

+This includes some breaking changes is Chartist and thus decided to remove this.

 Check the [Live Demo here](http://vuejs.creative-tim.com/vue-light-bootstrap-dashboard).